Web Application vs Website: What Suits Your Business Better

-Another great example of a web application that we've created is a Train Away project.
+We at Cleveroad have a vast experience in web app development.
+Our team has created a Train Away project, which we would like to present to you.
 The full scope of work included an IOS and Android app development plus a web application.
 The project helps people all around the world find a plate for trainings with the needed facilities.
 The program also allows users to pay for a visit or to buy one-week or monthly subscription.

 TrainAway: Web app by Cleveroad

 Read the interview with Train Away owners in our article and find out what other features this huge gym directory app has.

 As a matter of fact, nowadays, we see that these notions integrate into each other and it makes even more difficult to identify the website and web application difference.
 Some web apps can work as a website until you log in or buy a premium account.
 To make it easier, we'll try to follow the generally accepted classification in this particular article.